HaHaItsCalvin/Wand/README.md

 #Do the tasks for Patronus & Disarm directories

 #Steven
-#Do the tasks for Aquamente and Stun Directories
+#Do the tasks for Aquamente and Shrinking Directories